-We are presenting a document from the Gas for Climate (GfC) initiative group, which emphasizes that integration of electricity, renewable and low-carbon gases, as well as CO2 capture technologies, will be key towards a secure, affordable and sustainable energy system.
+We share a document from the Gas for Climate (GfC) initiative group, which emphasizes that integration of electricity, renewable and low-carbon gases, as well as CO2 capture technologies, will be key towards a secure, affordable and sustainable energy system.
 Let’s consider the role of biomethane.

 A smart combination of gas, electricity and CO2 is essential to deliver a costeffective energy transition and provide industry, buildings and transport with sustainable energy.